 International Consensus Criteria for M.E.: http://www.investinme.org/Documents/Guidelines/Myalgic%20Encephalomyelitis%20International%20Consensus%20Primer%20-2012-11-26.pdf

-There is a great international lobby based in the USA called #ME Action.
-They are a fantastic campaigning/pressure group, led by Jen Brea. www.meaction.net
+There is an international lobby based in the USA called #ME Action. www.meaction.net

 Pippa Stacey has a helpful website for those suffering from a chronic illness.
 Pippa, an M.E. sufferer in Yorkshire, has written a survival guide for university students with a chronic illness. https://www.lifeofpippa.co.uk